Joe Tacopina: Early life and education

-Tacopina was born in Brooklyn to Italian immigrants.
-His father Cosmo (1917–2011) was originally from Rome, and his mother Josephine (née Oliva; 1924–2019) came from Montelepre in the province of Palermo.
-Cosmo sold packing boxes, while Josephine was an accountant with the New York City Fire Department.
+Tacopina was born in Brooklyn, New York, to Italian immigrants Cosmo Tacopina (1917–2019) and Josephine Tacopina (1924–2019).
+His father, originally from Rome, sold packing boxes; his mother, originally from Palermo, was an accountant with the New York City Fire Department.

-Tacopina was raised in the Sheepshead Bay neighborhood of Brooklyn and attended the Yeshiva of Flatbush, where his parents thought that he would get a better education than at the local public school.
-He attended Poly Prep in Brooklyn, and Skidmore College in Saratoga Springs, New York, before graduation in 1991 from the University of Bridgeport law school (now Quinnipiac University School of Law).
+Tacopina was raised in Sheepshead Bay, a neighborhood in Brooklyn.
+He attended the private Jewish day school Yeshiva of Flatbush.
+He later attended Poly Prep in Brooklyn, then Skidmore College in Saratoga Springs, New York, before graduating in 1991 from the University of Bridgeport School of Law.

-Tacopina teaches trial skills at Harvard Law School's Trial Advocacy Workshop.
+In addition to his trial practice, Tacopina has also been involved in legal education, teaching trial advocacy at Harvard Law School's Trial Advocacy Workshop.